jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 # Acknowledgments
 {:numbered="false"}

+Everyone on the author section has contributed to the document in significant ways.
+The author list has been ordered in (reverse) alphabethical order.

 Parts of this document extensively leverage ideas and text from
 {{I-D.cparsk-eimpact-sustainability-considerations}} and
-{{I-D.pignataro-enviro-sustainability-architecture}}.
-We acknowledge
-and appreciate the many contributors whose work has enhanced its development.
+{{I-D.pignataro-enviro-sustainability-architecture}} and associated discussions in the IETF, IRTF, and IAB groups.
+We acknowledge and appreciate the many contributors whose work has enhanced its development.